luke-powers/misc/documentation/creating-a-root-ca.rst

   chmod 400 intermediate/private/companyICA.key

 This will ask you for a passphrase.
-Use the passphrase for the Intermediate key that is stored in lastpass.
+Use the passphrase for the *intermediate* key that is stored in lastpass.

 Create the Certificate Signing Request (CSR)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~